-- 1.1.4.1.
-All personnel policies and procedures are clearly outlined in the employee handbook, a copy of which is available to all employees. - 1.1.4.2.
-Certain specialized procedures are contained in the security plan. - 1.1.4.3.
+- 1.1.7.1.
+All personnel policies and procedures are clearly outlined in the employee handbook, a copy of which is available to all employees. - 1.1.7.2.
+Certain specialized procedures are contained in the security plan. - 1.1.7.3.
 All new employees will be required to read the employee handbook and security plan, undergo basic security training and sign a document acknowledging receipt of each and all of these elements.
-This acknowledgement will be stored with their individual personnel record. - 1.1.4.4.
-All personnel files are to be stored in the records cabinet - 1.1.4.5.
+This acknowledgement will be stored with their individual personnel record.

+- 1.1.7.4.
+All personnel files are to be stored in the records cabinet - 1.1.7.5.
 All employees will be subject to a state-mandated background check.
-Background check reports obtained in accordance with 935 CMR 500.030 will be digitized and a hard copy placed into the individual personnel records

-- 1.1.4.6.
-All records of waste disposal must be maintained pursuant to 935 CMR 500.105(12). - 1.1.4.7.
+Background check reports obtained in accordance with 935 CMR 500.030 will be digitized and a hard copy placed into the individual personnel records - 1.1.7.6.
+All records of waste disposal must be maintained pursuant to 935 CMR 500.105(12). - 1.1.7.7.
+All waste records should be maintained for at least three years. - 1.1.7.8.
 In the course of normal operations small amounts of marijuana waste may be generated from (for example) broken packaging, or customer returns.
-All marijuana waste must be disposed of in accordance with 935 CMR 500.105 (12). - 1.1.4.8.
+All marijuana waste must be disposed of in accordance with 935 CMR 500.105 (12). - 1.1.7.9.
 All marijuana waste will be placed in a ziplock bag and deposited into the locked disposal container for inventory at the end of the day.
-Each item for disposal must be weighed, recorded, and entered into the inventory reconciliation report in accordance with the company's security plan. - 1.1.4.9.
-The items disposed of and recorded in the inventory reconciliation report must also be entered in the seed-to-sale tracking software to ensure the completion of an unbroken chain of custody. - 1.1.4.10.
-At least two licensed marijuana agents must witness and document this process. - 1.1.4.11.
+Each item for disposal must be weighed, recorded, and entered into the inventory reconciliation report in accordance with the company's security plan. - 1.1.7.10.
+The items disposed of and recorded in the inventory reconciliation report must also be entered in the Metrc seed-to-sale tracking software to ensure the completion of an unbroken chain of custody. - 1.1.7.11.
+At least two licensed marijuana agents must witness and document this process. - 1.1.7.12.
 Such documentation shall be retained for a minimum of three years or longer if so directed by the Commission.

-1.1.5.
+1.1.8.
 Security Device Log

-- 1.1.5.1.
-The issue and return of all security devices such as swipe cards, keys, codes and combinations must be noted in the security device log. - 1.1.5.2.
-Employees acknowledge the receipt or return of such devices by signing this log. - 1.1.5.3.
-Recording the issue and return of all security devices is the responsibility of the store manager or senior management as required in the security plan. - 1.1.5.4.
-The issue of security devices may only be authorized by the store manager or senior management as required in the security plan. - 1.1.5.5.
+- 1.1.8.1.
+The issue and return of all security devices such as swipe cards, keys, codes and combinations must be noted in the security device log. - 1.1.8.2.
+Employees acknowledge the receipt or return of such devices by signing this log. - 1.1.8.3.
+Recording the issue and return of all security devices is the responsibility of the store manager or senior management as required in the security plan. - 1.1.8.4.
+The issue of security devices may only be authorized by the store manager or senior management as required in the security plan. - 1.1.8.5.
 The issue of codes and combinations is acknowledged by signing the relevant entry in the security device log.
 On NO account may the actual code or combination be noted or written down, either in the security device log or elsewhere.
-See the security plan for additional details. - 1.1.6.
-Following closure of a Marijuana Establishment, all records will be kept for at least two years at the expense of our Marijuana Establishment and in a form and location acceptable to the Commission.
+See the security plan for additional details.